kh-jpg/coding---practise/README.md

- #coding-practise
-This is my first git Repository.
+This is my first  git Repository
-Author-khushi
+Author:khushi